downshift-js/downshift/src/hooks/useCombobox/README.md

 This function is similar to the `getA11yStatusMessage` but it is generating a message when an item is selected.

 A default `getA11ySelectionMessage` function is provided.
-It is called with the parameters `items`, `isOpen`, `selectedItem`, `inputValue` and `itemToString` when `selectedItem` changes.
+It is called when `selectedItem` changes.
 When an item is selected, the message is a selection related one, narrating "`itemToString(selectedItem)` has been selected".

 The object you are passed to generate your status message, for both `getA11yStatusMessage` and `getA11ySelectionMessage` has the following